magnatronus/peppa/README.md

 Drupal 7 module exposing a REST API and providing JSON object storage

-This module as 2 main external functions exposed via the REST API
+This module has 2 main external functions exposed via the REST API

 1. It allows Drupal User verification and User account creation (this is configurable)
 2. It allows CRUD operations on custom JSON objects